Wilferdingen: Geography

 Wilferdingen is located in the center of Remchingen.
 It is central and is bordered by Singen and Darmsbach.
 Darmsbach borders the district at the southwestern tip.
 The northern border of Wilferdingen converges at the border of Singen.
 The river Pfinz, which is a tributary of the Rhine, runs through Wilferdingen.

 Transportation

 Through Wilferdingen runs the Bundesstraße 10 which leads further to Karlsruhe and Pforzheim.
 There are also bus stops in Wilferdingen.
 On the border between Wilferdingen and Singen runs the railroad line Karlsruhe-Mühlacker.
 Thus, there is the station Wilferdingen-Singen in Wilferdingen.
 The station also connects Wilferdingen and Singen with the help of an underpass.
 From the station you can get to Karlsruhe, Pforzheim and Stuttgart, among other places.
 Light rail, Interregio-Express and Regional-Express stop here.
 Furthermore, a small airfield can be found in Wilferdingen.

 Tourism

 Museums

 There are two museums in Wilferdingen.
 The Roman Museum Remchingen is a museum in Wilferdingen.
 There an old Roman house is exhibited together with other exhibits.
 There is also a telephone booth museum on the Wilferdingen side of the railroad tracks at the "Old Signal Box", which exhibits telephones and telephone booths.

+Concerts, theatre and conventions

+There is the Kulturhalle Remchingen in Wilferdingen.
+It is a concert hall, event and conference center.
+Artists such as Motörhead guitarist Phil Campbell, Max Giesinger, Culcha Candela, Glasperlenspiel and much more have performed at the Kulturhalle.